Movement-First Combat

 The goal is not just chaos — it's chaos with telegraphs, spatial reads, and room for player decision-making.

-Fight through autumn forests, swamps, deserts, mountains, snowy woods, and more with biome-specific mood and terrain generation.
+Fight through seasonal forest biomes — winter, summer, and autumn — plus swamps, deserts, mountains, and volcanic terrain, each with biome-specific mood and terrain generation.

 How a run unfolds